 Firstly the drinks are overpriced, but also you don’t know what’s in them (this advice was given to me by a local tour guide).

-3. Don’t eat at any of the restaurants on Las Ramblas.
+3. Avoid eating at restaurants on Las Ramblas.

-The food is mostly just mass-produced frozen stuff, most locals I spoke to were very keen for me to not eat anywhere near Las Ramblas and instead go to the local authentic places.
+The food is perhaps not the best representation of authentic Spanish cuisine – most locals I spoke to were very keen for me to not eat anywhere near Las Ramblas.
 Even my hotel manager told me not to eat there.
 Unfortunately I had already made that mistake on my first night, and can confirm it was disappointing and overpriced.

 A fairytale gingerbread-house park in an Art-Nouveau style, this concept took 15 years of Antoni Gaudí’s life to design and build.
 There are mosaics everywhere inside, ornate structures, beautiful fountains and cute picture-postcard buildings dotted all around.

-There are some tours for Park Güell shown below, but bear in mind you don’t need a tour and you can just walk around on your own.
+There are tours for Park Güell available but bear in mind you don’t need a tour and you can just walk around on your own.

 There are three major cathedrals in this area, and it feels worlds away from the likes of Las Ramblas.
-Both locals and tourists alike are drawn here when seeking things to do in Barcelona.
+Both locals and tourists can be seen here, socialising and going about their days.

 Here are some places of note which can be found in Barcelona’s gothic district:

-Plaça Reial: A vibrant, neoclassical square just off La Rambla, known for its palm trees, lively atmosphere, restaurants, and nightlife.
-It’s one of the most popular plazas in the city center.
+Plaça Reial: A neoclassical square just off La Rambla, known for its palm trees, lively atmosphere, restaurants, and nightlife.
+It’s one of the most popular plazas in the city centre.

-Plaça del Rei: Also known as King’s Square, this historic square is surrounded by medieval buildings and houses the Museu d’Història de Barcelona (MUHBA), which offers fascinating insights into the city’s past, including underground Roman ruins.
+Plaça del Rei: Also known as King’s Square, this historic square is surrounded by medieval buildings and houses the Museu d’Història de Barcelona (MUHBA).
+There are also underground Roman ruins.

-Portal de l’Àngel: A bustling pedestrian street famous for shopping, featuring a mix of international brands and local stores.
+Portal de l’Àngel: A big pedestrian street famous for shopping, featuring a mix of international brands and local stores.
 It’s one of the main shopping avenues in the Gothic Quarter.

 12. Stroll Down Passeig De Gracia

 The name means ‘Serrated Mountain’ and there is a spectacular view from the top.
-Consider taking a pair of compact binoculars like these ones.
+This Montserrat half day experience is a best-seller.

 The Cathedral of the Holy Cross and Saint Eulalia is a beautiful gothic cathedral which is currently the seat of the Archbishop of Spain.
 This is a major landmark in Barcelona and also contains a 14th century cloister.